Best NJ Towns for Families in 2026: Schools, Safety & Lifestyle

 Millburn / Short Hills

-Millburn Township (which includes Short Hills) has one of the top-rated school districts in the entire country.
-The district is known for rigorous academics, exceptional college placement, and a culture of academic excellence.
-Short Hills is among the most affluent suburbs in NJ, with a Midtown Direct station and upscale shopping at The Mall at Short Hills.
+Millburn Township (including Short Hills) is one of the top-ranked public districts in the country.
+Rigorous academics, exceptional college placement, and a culture that takes grades seriously.
+Short Hills itself is among the most affluent suburbs in the state, with a Midtown Direct station and The Mall at Short Hills.
+It's beautiful and it's expensive.

 Chatham